jlleongarcia/jlleongarcia/content/blog/dev-web-migraition.md

 It's always great to having a look to the initial pages to know what to expect from them.

+Is it everything working?

+Hows the initial Performance of the Site?

 {{< details title="Checking that a Website works - or in this case, what we will have to Migrate 📌" closed="true" >}}